Jo Cox: Early life and career beginnings

-Helen Joanne Leadbeater was born on 22 June 1974 in Batley, West Yorkshire, England, to Jean, a school secretary, and Gordon Leadbeater, a toothpaste and hairspray factory worker.
+Helen Joanne Leadbeater was born on 22 June 1974 at Staincliffe General Hospital in Dewsbury, West Yorkshire, England, to Jean, a school secretary, and Gordon Leadbeater, a toothpaste and hairspray factory worker.

 Raised in Heckmondwike, she was educated at Heckmondwike Grammar School, a state grammar school, where she was head girl.
 During summers, she worked packing toothpaste.
 Cox studied at Pembroke College, Cambridge, initially studying Archaeology and Anthropology before switching to Social and Political Science, graduating in 1995.
 She later studied at the London School of Economics.

 Following her graduation from Pembroke College, Cox worked as an adviser to Labour MP Joan Walley from 1995 to 1997.
 She then became head of Key Campaigns at Britain in Europe (1998–99), a pro-European pressure group, before moving to Brussels to spend two years as an assistant to Glenys Kinnock, wife of former Labour leader Neil Kinnock, who was then a Member of the European Parliament.

 From 2001 to 2009, Cox worked for the aid groups Oxfam and Oxfam International, first in Brussels as the leader of the group's trade reform campaign, then as head of policy and advocacy at Oxfam GB in 2005, and head of Oxfam International's humanitarian campaigns in New York City in 2007.
 While there, she helped to publish For a Safer Tomorrow, a book authored by Ed Cairns which examines the changing nature of the world's humanitarian policies.
 Her work for Oxfam, in which she met disadvantaged groups in Darfur and Afghanistan, influenced her political thinking.

 Cox's charity work led to a role advising Sarah Brown, wife of former Prime Minister Gordon Brown, who was spearheading a campaign to prevent deaths in pregnancy and childbirth.
 From 2009 to 2011, Cox was director of the Maternal Mortality Campaign, which was supported by Brown and her husband.
 The following year, Cox worked for Save the Children (where she was a strategy consultant), the National Society for the Prevention of Cruelty to Children, and as director of strategy at the White Ribbon Alliance for Safe Motherhood.
 In 2013, she founded UK Women, a research institute aimed at meeting the needs of women in the UK, where she was also the CEO.
 Between 2014 and 2015, Cox worked for the Bill & Melinda Gates Foundation.

-Cox was the national chair of the Labour Women's Network from 2010 to 2014, and a strategic adviser to the Freedom Fund, an anti-slavery charity, in 2014.
+Cox was the national chair of the Labour Women's Network from 2011 to 2015, and a strategic adviser to the Freedom Fund, an anti-slavery charity, in 2014.
 She was also on the board of Burma Campaign UK, a human rights NGO.